 By adding research to significant purchases, you can save hundreds of dollars each year.
 You don’t want to do this for small purchases otherwise you‘ll burn a lot of time on insignificant savings, but you might set a threshold of say, $50 and above.

-The best example of this is how we were able to save thousands of dollars when we built our dream home.
-In some cases we were able to save 60-70% off the initial price that we found on mirrors, lights, vanities, etc.
+The best example of this is how we saved thousands of dollars when we built our dream home.
+In some cases we saved 60-70% off the initial price we found on mirrors, lights, vanities, and a ton more.

 4. Participate in – and use – your rewards programs